Little Callow Mound, Willow Lake, Newton Lee’s, Buckinghamshire, MK3 5AY

-Handmade brick, glazed brick and hand painted tiles
+Material Composition: Handmade brick, glazed brick, hand painted architectural tile

 Alphonso’s longest wall incorporates a blue and white hand painted image on tile, flattening past and present with pictorial reference to local narratives.
 Walking through the archway a second textural flavour meets you, a wall created from cut brick slips in which a geometric fish repeat and glazed eyes glisten.
 Triangular in plan Alphonso’s form is guided by its site-in-space, and by the way in which its temporary inhabitants or passers-by discover it, occupy or play around it.
 Affording a seated view looking southwest across Willow Lake, the structure incorporates an arched walkway through its centre, replete with glazed tiled ceiling.